 Playford and Shaw say just "set", but in his notes Shaw suggests setting forward.

-The dance contains the following figures: set, turn single, circle, cast, lead, lead and cast (and probably others).
+The dance contains the following figures: set, turn single, circle, cast, lead, lead and cast, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.